aweymo-ui/geo_viz_oh/content/2_ohmap.md

 <br>

-I selected the oral history excerpts that I felt uniquely adept at providing a sense of the amount of time that it takes to navigate the area on foot and discussed locations that not only had a geographic scale but a chronological one.
+I selected the oral history excerpts that I felt uniquely adept at providing a sense of the amount of time that it takes to navigate the area on foot and discussed locations that not only had a geographic scale but also chronological.
 In the first excerpt, wildlife researcher Dr. Maurice Hornocker recounts a four-day search for his colleague’s dog, Little Red.
 The emotional narrative demonstrates how far one could venture in the area before needing to come back to base.
 The multi-day structure of the story allowed me to experiment with time-of-day functionalities, another attribute you can manipulate in Google Earth Studio to visualize the rising and setting of the sun over days, months, or years.
 This adds a dynamic lighting component to the finished visualization and a more nuanced understanding of the environment they were navigating.

 <br>